 Osteoporosis Is a metabolic bone disease characterized by low bone mass and abnormal bone microarchitecture.
 It can be caused by many clinical conditions, including: high bone metabolism, endocrine disorders (primary and secondary hyperparathyroidism and thyrotoxicosis), osteomalacia, renal failure, gastrointestinal diseases, prolonged corticosteroid therapy, and multiple myeloma.

 Paget's diseaseა Is another common metabolic bone disease caused by excessive speed of bone remodeling, leading to local damage to the abnormal bone matrix.
 These injuries can lead to fractures or neurological involvement.

 Needed for the test Venous blood.

-Required for the test Fasting Presence.
+Required for the test on empty stomach Presence.

 If the test reveals abnormalities, it may be necessary to use additional, other methods of diagnostics.
 For this, you must consult a specialist, who, taking into account the symptoms, will correctly select the appropriate examinations to make an accurate diagnostics.

 |Name of the test||Category||Price||CODE||Response time (working day) **||Location of the analysis ****||Buy||hf: categories|